NCERT Solutions Class 8 Science Chapter 13 – Free PDF Download

 It is better to buy the house which is three lanes away from the roadside as there will be less noise as compared to the one on the main road.
-The noises can be caused by vehicles.
-As the distance between the source and the listener increases, the intensity of noise decreases.
-So it’s better to buy the house which is three lanes away.
+The noises can be caused by vehicles; as the distance between the source and the listener increases, the intensity of the noise decreases.
+So it’s better to buy the house which is three lanes away from the roadside.

-12. Sketch larynx and explain its function in your own words.
+12. Sketch the larynx and explain its function in your own words.

-Speed of the light is more than the speed of sound.
-Thus, lightning is seen first which is accompanied by thunder later.
+The speed of light is more than the speed of sound.
+Thus, lightning is seen first, which is accompanied by thunder later.

-The solutions cover the answers to the questions provided in the CBSE Class 8 Science textbook along with extra questions, exemplary problems, the important questions from previous question papers, worksheets and tips to write the exam.
+The NCERT solutions cover the answers to the questions provided in the CBSE Class 8 Science Textbook along with extra questions, exemplary problems, important questions from previous question papers, worksheets and tips to write the exam.

-The Sound is a crucial Chapter in CBSE Class 8 and students must prepare this chapter well to score well in their exam.
-NCERT Solutions for Class 8 Science Sound is one of the best tools to prepare for Class 8 Science.
+Sound is a crucial Chapter in CBSE Class 8, and students must prepare this chapter to score well in their exams.
+NCERT Solutions for Class 8 Science Sound is one of the best tools to prepare for the Class 8 Science annual exams.
 The solutions for this chapter are also available in PDF format for the students to access and download for free.

 Subtopics of NCERT Solutions for Class 8 Science Chapter 13 Sound

-- The sound is Produced by a Vibrating Body
+- Sound is Produced by a Vibrating Body

 - Sound Produced by Humans